offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

  * `{bm} cluster autoscaler` - A component that automatically scales the number of nodes in a cluster based on need.

- * `{bm} deployment` - A Kubernetes resource that groups together all objects required for some application (e.g. pods, services, ...).
+ * `{bm} deployment` - A Kubernetes resource that is similar to a replica set but provides extra functionality for gracefully updating pods to a new version and rolling them back to previous versions.

  * `{bm} daemon set` `{bm} /(DaemonSet)/` - A Kubernetes resource that ensures a set of nodes always have an instance of some pod running.